ejagnes/flexible_switch_2ISP/README.md

 ## Coding language and compilers

-The code was originoriginally written to run on Intel Fortran compiler.
+The code was originally written to run on Intel Fortran compiler.
 For reproducibility the code posted here was rewritten to run with GNU Fortran (gfortran; free).
 Plots are generated with gnuplot.
 To run the code from this repository you need both GNU Fortran (gfortran) and Gnuplot installed on a linux machine (not tested on Windows or iOS).

 Figures in the original article were generated with gnuplot and edited with Inkscape.